nolar/kopf/docs/handlers.rst

 ============

 .. warning::
-    Sub-handlers is an advanced topic.
+    Sub-handlers are an advanced topic.
 Please, make sure you understand the regular handlers first, so as the handling cycle of the framework.

-As an extended concept, there are the sub-handlers.

 A common example for this feature are the lists defined in the spec, each of which should be handled with a handler-like approach rather than explicitly -- i.e. with the error tracking, retries, logging, progress and status reporting, etc.

-This can be used with the dynamically created functions, such as the lambdas, partials (`functools.partial`), or the inner functions in the closures:
+This can be used with dynamically created functions, such as lambdas, partials (`functools.partial`), or the inner functions in the closures:

 .. code-block:: yaml